kree-nickm/Moon-Mod-Tools/README.md

 Configuration Options:
 * **logChannelId** - The snowflake ID of the channel where pitbot will report all disciplinary actions that it takes.
+* **spamChannelId** - The snowflake ID of the channel where pitbot will report certain actions that tend to cause spam, such as users being pitted by bullet hell.
 * **pitRoleId** - The snowflake ID of the role to give to users who are currently suspended.
 * **modRoleId** - A string or array of strings.
 Each string is a snowflake ID of a moderator role, so the bot knows who the moderators are.
 * **databaseFile** - Filename of the SQLite database file within the `storage/` directory that stores all current and past disciplinary actions. *Default:* `pitbot.sqlite`